Gleneagles Townhouse chef Elliot Hill brings Highland dining to Scotland’s capital

 The Townhouse interior is proud without being uppity.
 A set of perfectly polished granite columns tower at the perimeter of The Spence, illuminated by golden light that filters through an astounding glass domed ceiling.
 Oak panelled bars and vibrant art by the likes of France-Lise McGurn and Nell Lyhn harmonise with marble fireplaces, ornate architraves and sensitively restored cornicing.
 Velvet art-deco chairs, soft tasselled cushions and genuine hospitality add warmth.

 I’m meeting my childhood friend at The Spence for dinner and a long overdue catch-up, which is an occasion worth celebrating in itself.
-But the most exciting reason we’re here?
-The Spence’s new executive chef Elliot Hill is serving his first a la cart menu in the role, which he says is rooted in modern Scottish cooking.
+But the real reason we’re here is to sample new executive chef Elliot Hill’s first a la cart menu in the role, which he says is rooted in modern Scottish cooking.

 IMAGE | New executive head chef Elliott Hill serves dinner at The Spence at Gleneagles Townhouse